Litigating Cases Against 3M's Defective Earplugs

 An estimated 250,000 service members are suffering from hearing loss and tinnitus, making this the country’s most extensive multidistrict litigation.
 A federal judge in Florida ordered an expedited trial schedule to move thousands of cases forward to reduce the massive backlog of lawsuits against 3M.

-Notable cases and settlements in 2021 include the following plaintiffs:
+Notable cases and settlements include the following plaintiffs:

 Lewis Keefer, Luke Estes, and Stephen Hacker